mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 ## Theme default props

-Every Material UI component has default preset values for each of its props.
+Every Material UI component has default values for each of its props.
 To change these default values, use the `defaultProps` key exposed in the theme's `components` key:

 ```js